Jimmy van Schie

-Jimmy van Schie (born 2 October 1993) is a Dutch professional darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
-He is currently the world number one in the WDF world rankings.
-He has won 13 WDF ranking titles and is the reigning World Masters champion.
-He won his first PDC Challenge Tour title at the 18th event of the 2024 season.
+Jimmy van Schie (born 2 October 1993) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) and British Darts Organisation (BDO) events.
+He won the WDF World Championship in 2025.
+He is a former WDF world No. 1 and the winner of 14 WDF ranking titles.
+He also won the WDF World Masters in 2025.
+Van Schie won his first PDC Challenge Tour title at the 18th event of the 2024 season.

 Career

 Early career

 Van Schie made his debut on the PDC Pro Tour in 2010, taking part in Players Championship 28 in Nuland, but was eliminated in the Last 128.
 He was a part of the Dutch boys' team at the 2011 WDF Europe Youth Cup alongside Jimmy Hendriks, Jeffrey de Zwaan and Mike Zuydwijk who won the Boys Overall gold medal.

 2024

 Van Schie had his breakthrough year in 2024.
 During the 2024 WDF season, he won eight titles.
 He began the year by winning the Romanian Classic, defeating fellow Dutchman Alexander Merkx 5–4 in the final.
 He followed his maiden title by winning the Team X-Treme Open, Swiss Open, Catalonia Open, Italian Grand Masters, Belfry Open and the Hungarian Classic.
 He ended the season with victory at the Czech Open, where he beat Andreas Harrysson 5–2 to win the title.
 He also made the final of the Denmark Open and World Open, losing to Connor Scutt and Reece Colley.
 His ranking points accumulated over the year saw him rise to No. 1 in the WDF men's ranking.

 Van Schie also found success in the PDC in the same year.
 He won his first PDC Challenge Tour title at Event 18 where he defeated Daniel Ayres 5–4 in the final.
 He finished the year 10th on the 2024 Challenge Tour Order of Merit.
 Van Schie returned to the PDC Pro Tour for the first time in fourteen years off the back of his Challenge Tour results, reaching the Last 32 twice.
-He reached the final of the West Europe Qualifier for the 2025 PDC World Darts Championship, but missed the match darts before eventually losing 7–6 to Stefan Bellmont.
+He reached the final of the West Europe Qualifier for the 2025 PDC World Darts Championship, but missed match darts before eventually losing 7–6 to Stefan Bellmont.

-After missing out on the PDC World Championship, Van Schie made his world championship debut at the 2024 WDF World Darts Championship, entering the second round as No. 2 seed.
+After missing out on the PDC World Championship, Van Schie made his world championship debut at the 2024 WDF World Darts Championship, entering the second round as second seed.
 He was considered the favourite to win the title due to his form at WDF events.
-He won his opening match against Björn Lejon 3–0 in sets with a 98.98 average.
-However, van Schie was eliminated from the tournament in the third round, losing 3–1 to reigning Dutch Open champion Jarno Bottenberg.
+He won his opening match against Björn Lejon 3–0 in sets with a 98.98 three-dart average.
+However, van Schie was eliminated from the tournament in the third round, losing 3–1 to Dutch Open champion Jarno Bottenberg.